RoadieHQ/marketing-site/content/backstage/plugins/datadog.md

 * this token is the value you need for the `datadoghq.com/graph-token` annotation

 ![dashboard](../../assets/dd-graph-share.png)

+### Customize graph size.

+In order to customize size of the graph you may specify datadoghq.com/graph-size annotations and specify one of the following options:

+* 'small'

+* 'medium'

+* 'large'

+* 'x-large';

+If not specified, your graph will be 'medium' size per default.

 ### Adding the annotations and the values from Datadog to your component's metadata file.